-Imaan Mazari-Hazir: Bail for rights lawyer who called Pakistan army 'terrorists'
+Imaan Mazari-Hazir: Lawyer who called Pakistan army 'terrorists' re-arrested

 "There has been a gross over-reaction to the events of 9 May.
 But the establishment doesn't want to be seen as only focused against Mr Khan's Pakistan Tehreek-e-Insaf [PTI] party.
 So, now they are targeting different segments of the society," prominent journalist Cyril Almeida told the BBC.

+"They only informed us that there is another case against her at a different police station," she told the BBC.
+"The police will present her in court within 24 hours to get remand.
+We do not know why and in which case she has been arrested now."

+A number of PTI members have also been re-arrested after posting bail in recent weeks.

-Videos widely shared on social media show Ms Mazari-Hazir's speech at a rally organised by the Pashtun Tahafuz Movement (PTM) rights group in Islamabad, where she strongly criticises the military for alleged abductions, a charge the army has always denied.
+Ms Mazari-Hazir was detained two days after a rally organised by the Pashtun Tahafuz Movement (PTM) rights group in Islamabad on 18 August.
+Videos widely shared on social media show her making a speech in which she strongly criticises the military for alleged abductions, a charge the army has always denied.

-"You are being stopped, as if you are terrorists while the real terrorists are sitting in GHQ [Pakistan's military headquarters]," she said.
+"You are being stopped, as if you are terrorists while the real terrorists are sitting in GHQ [Pakistan's military headquarters]," she told the rally.

-Moments before she was arrested in the capital, Ms Mazari-Hazir posted on X (formerly known as Twitter) that "unknown persons" were breaking down the security cameras in her home and that the gate to her house was "jumped over".
+Moments before she was first taken into custody, Ms Mazari-Hazir posted on X (formerly known as Twitter) that "unknown persons" were breaking down the security cameras in her home and that the gate to her house was "jumped over".

-Ms Mazari-Hazir's mother, Shireen Mazari, alleged that security officials disregarded arrest warrants and legal procedures.
+Her mother, Shireen Mazari, alleged that security officials disregarded arrest warrants and legal procedures.

 Ms Mazari, who served as the country's human rights minister under Imran Khan, posted on X that the police had barged in, ransacked her daughter's room, confiscated her phone and laptop, and forcibly took her away.